carpentries/instructor-training/files/intro-slides/slides.md

 enthusiastic about the course and invested in the learners outcomes?
 Was it clear what you were going to be learning?
 Were you excited to get the chance to be learning about those things?
-Or did you leave that first day thinking the instructor was uninterested, that you weren't the learners they wanted to be teaching or you had no idea what the course was supposed to be about?
+Or did you leave that first day thinking the instructor was uninterested, that you were not the learners they wanted to be teaching or you had no idea what the course was supposed to be about?

 ---